olivluca/pg-safeupdate-builder/README.md

 # pg-safeupdate-builder
-Builds the pg-safeupdate postgresql extension for windows 64 bits
+Builds the [pg-safeupdate](https://github.com/eradman/pg-safeupdate) postgresql extension for windows 64 bits.
+I needed it for postgresql 15.4, adapt as needed.